How To Improve Your EPC Rating

 In order to let your property at this time you need to have a valid EPC rating of E or above.
 If you don’t you will be required to make the necessary improvements not doing so could result in fines.

-It’s a good idea to start planning for the future and looking at improvements that you can make over the next few years on your property to bring it up from an E or D to the C that will be required for new tenancies after 2025.
+It’s a good idea to start planning for the future and looking at improvements that you can make over the next few years on your property to bring it up from an E or D to a C by 2030.
 The improvements required could quickly add up to a substantial cost so by panning for them now you can spread that cost out and mitigate the financial damages.

 On a final note, getting an EPC rating can also be seen as an opportunity to make your property more desirable to renters helping you keep tenants happy and vacancy periods to a minimum thus actually saving you money in the long run.